What is the social and solidarity economy?

 – VAT is not included in prices.

 – Languages: Catalan, Spanish, and English.
-We might be able to accommodate other languages.
+We might be able to accommodate for other languages at a higher rate.

-– 50% of payment must be done at least one month in advance of booking, other 50% percent must be done one day before the event.
+– 50% of payment must be done at least one month in advance of booking, other 50% percent must be done, at least one day before the event.

 – You will get a certificate for having done a sustainable experience or activity.